OrleansContrib/DesignPatterns/Smart Cache.md

 ## Known Issues

-* Queries (such as aggregates, filters and joins) cannot be cached easily, as it is hard to know when they have been invalidated.
+* Queries (such as aggregates, filters and joins) cannot easily be cached, as it is hard to know when they have been invalidated.
 Therefore the cache is suitable for records by record access more so than a querying system.
 * In case of cache misses, the cache introduces a latency, which will slow down the system.
 * If writes are buffered, there is an increased risk of data loss, of the silo terminates unexpectedly before an outstanding write it committed.